groupdocs-conversion-cloud/docs/content/conversion/developer-guide/data-structures/loadoptions.md

 | Properties | Description
 |---|---
 |format|The format of input file, ("docx", for example).
-This field must be filled with correct input file format when using ConvertDirect method, which accept input file as binary stream, and, because of that, API can correctly handle LoadOptions.
+This field must be filled with correct input file format when using ConvertDirect method, which accepts input file as binary stream, so the API can correctly handle LoadOptions.
-|defaultFont|Default font for rendering the presentation
+|defaultFont|Default font for rendering the presentation.
-|fontSubstitutes|Substitute specific fonts when converting Slides document
+|fontSubstitutes|Substitute specific fonts when converting Slides document.
-|password|Password to unprotect protected document
+|password|Password to unprotect protected document.
-|showHiddenSlides|Show hidden slides
+|showHiddenSlides|Show hidden slides.
-|hideComment|Hide comments
+|commentsPosition|Represents the way comments are printed with the slide.
+Default is None.
+Values: None, Bottom, Right.
+|notesPosition|Represents the way notes are printed with the slide.
+Default is None.
+Values: None, BottomTruncated, BottomFull.
+|preserveDocumentStructure|Determines whether the document structure should be preserved when converting to PDF (default is false).
+|clearCustomDocumentProperties|Value indicating whether custom document properties should be cleared.
+|clearBuiltInDocumentProperties|Value indicating whether built-in document properties should be cleared.
+|convertOwned|Option to control whether the owned documents in the documents container must be converted.
+|convertOwner|Option to control whether the documents container itself must be converted.
+If this property is true, the documents container will be the first converted document.
+Default is true.
+|depth|Option to control how many levels in depth to perform conversion.
+Default: 1

 ```json
 {